 Because it’s what your clients expect – along with your top-of-the-line skills, of course.

 The More You Spend, the Higher Caliber Clients You Attract

-Tech guru Neil Patel started his company 10 years ago wearing t-shirts and jeans and living in a cheap apartment in the sketchy part of town.
+Tech guru Neil Patel started his first company right out of college in 2007 wearing t-shirts and jeans and living in a cheap apartment in the sketchy part of town.
 He spent long hours working at his office on his computer, so how he dressed and where he lived were of little interest to him.

 Until he went to an industry event, that is.

 That’s when he noticed that the biggest names in the industry dressed really well.
 So, for the next event, he upgraded his look…and attracted a fair number of clients.
 Then he added an expensive watch.
 Then a Gucci suit.
 Each time he upgraded to the next level, his client base upleveled as well.

 So Neil did what any marketing/tech person would do: he tracked the results of his clothing.